uko-flip/BrainC/README.md

-# BrainC
+# BrainCPP
-BrainC is a Brainfuck interpreter written in C++
+BrainCPP is a Brainfuck interpreter written in C++
 ## Building
 ### On Linux
 1. Open terminal in repository folder